ccxt/ccxt/examples/README.md

 [Perform Currency Conversions And Get Bitcoin Prices In Python](http://www.maxpython.com/packages/perform-currency-conversions-and-get-bitcoin-prices-in-python.php) – an article showing how to use CCXT to get exchange rates, Bitcoin prices and perform currency conversions.

+[Using Apache Airflow ETL to fetch and analyze BTC data](https://itnext.io/using-apache-airflow-etl-to-fetch-and-analyze-btc-data-1adab96c410c) – how to use CCXT with Apache Airflow ETL for Bitcoin pricing data analysis.

 [비트코인 해외 거래소 API - 바이낸스 CCXT설치](https://www.youtube.com/watch?v=7dMGbjwZwlU) – Using CCXT to trade with Binance API.

 [ccxt_라이브러리](https://www.youtube.com/watch?v=ifkJ5FtMpKY) – A quick short demo of CCXT on YouTube.